-For more helpful travel tips check out this post –> Traveling to Disneyland with a 4 Year Old
+For more tips see –> Traveling to Disneyland with a 4 Year Old

 As with everything involving family, compromise is key.
 When taking a vacation with your extended family, chill out, keep calm and have fun.
 If one person wants to go one place for dinner, go and then choose where to go the next day.
 If it’s not the greatest restaurant, that’s ok.
 It’s vacation and time to relax not time to stress about minor details.

 Do you ever travel with extended family?
 Do you have any tips on how to make it go smoothly?
 I’d love to hear about it in the comments.